wp-cli/handbook/docs/internal-api/wp-cli-colorize/index.md

 ---
 layout: default
 title: WP_CLI::colorize()
-description: Colorize a string for output.
+description: "Colorize a string for output."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; Output